Fraser Thomson (rugby union): Professional career

 In 2011 he played for Sale Sharks but did not make the first team, instead scoring tries for their reserve side.

 He secured an Elite Development place with Glasgow Warriors in 2012.

 He played twice for the club in season 2012-13, scoring a try.
 He is Warrior Number 210.

 He was vice-captain of the Super 6 side Southern Knights in season 2019-20; playing 9 times and scoring 1 try.

 International career

 He has been capped by Scotland Club XV and is currently the most capped player to date with 15 appearances.
 He captained the side in 2018.

 Coaching career

 On 30 July 2020 Thomson resigned from the Southern Knights to take up the position as Head Coach of Gala.
 Uncertainty in the timetabling of competitive rugby in the covid-19 pandemic is said to have influenced his decision to stop his playing career.

 Personal life

 Thomson is married to A·Hume Country Clothing Managing Director Rachel Thomson, who won the Draper's Independent Rising Star Award in 2021.
+His Brother in law is a Professional footballer currently playing in Scotland.